Thokozile23/Final-Project/README.md

 ---
 ### ✅ Project Management: GitHub Kanban Board

 To effectively manage and track the progress of our project, we utilized a GitHub Project Board.
-This tool allowed us to break down our tasks and milestones into clear, actionable categories, helping ensure transparency, collaboration, and accountability throughout the project.
+This tool allowed us to break down our tasks into clear, actionable categories, helping ensure transparency, collaboration, and accountability throughout the project.
 Our board was organized into several key sections, each representing different stages of the project workflow:

 1. Backlog: This section contained tasks and ideas that needed to be explored or completed but hadn’t yet been assigned a priority.
 These were initially brainstormed tasks, research questions, and any outstanding decisions that could inform the next steps of the project.